Is income inequality caused by injustice, or people making really, really bad decisions?

 Meanwhile, the guy running the payday loan chain rakes in millions.
 Not because the system is "rigged" against the little guy, but because millions of people willingly hand over their paychecks to him.

 In other words, if you make a lot of really stupid financial decisions, you will end up broke, and the smart people, who take advantage of your stupidity, will end up rich.
+Maybe this is what causes income inequality.

 So you go to school to party and get a stupid useless degree, and pay for it all with private student loans.
 You end up broke, some guy who owns stock in the bank who lent you money (which could include me) ends up rich.